 The process of costly sampling plays a crucial role for two reasons.
 First, for an equilibrium that involves the use of tune-ins to exist, sampling cost (or equally switching cost) has to be positive.
-Had it been zero, viewers could costlessly learn the programs at both stations and make their decisions without any uncertainty.
+Had it been zero, viewers could costlessly learn about the programs at both stations and make their decisions without any uncertainty.
 Therefore, there would be no need for tune-ins.
 Second, a positive sampling cost may create an incentive for a station to choose not to air a tune-in.
 This is because the cost of sampling becomes sunk once a viewer chooses to engage in sampling.
 That is, when there is costly sampling, some individuals may end up watching a program that they would not choose to watch with complete information.
 By the same token, an individual's final decision may not be the one that maximizes her utility with complete information.
-That a positive sampling cost is necessary for the existence of tune-ins is empirically confirmed by the statistics given earlier.
-It is harder to establish empirical support for the second one because of limited individual-level data.
-However, Shachar and Emerson (2000) report that 65% of viewers continue to watch the same network station, including the times when a tune-in has not been aired.

-When the TV stations are informed about each other's program content, their decision to air a tune-in may transmit information about not only their own program but also their rival's.
-Since sampling is costly, a station is relatively more inclined to air a tune-in in order to lock-in its current viewers when its rival has a more similar program.
-However, this may signal to the recipients of that tune-in that the program at the other station is more likely to be a good match than what they thought before.
-Similarly, if a station does not advertise its upcoming program, it does not necessarily mean that it is a bad match for that station's viewers.
-It could rather be the case that it is a better match than the other program.
-In this paper, I am primarily interested in exploring the nature of such strategic behavior, and ultimately in finding out if an equilibrium in which viewers' priors are changed at an interim stage exists.
+When a TV station is informed about the content of its rival's program, its decision to air a tune-in may transmit information about not only its own program but also its rival's program.
+Since sampling is costly, a station is relatively more inclined to air a tune-in in order to keep its current viewers tuned in when its rival has a similar program.
+However, this may signal to the recipients of that tune-in that the program at the other station is likely to be a good match.
+Similarly, when a station does not advertise its upcoming program, it does not necessarily mean that it is a bad match for that station's viewers.
+It could rather be the case that it is a better match compared to the program at the other station.

+In this paper, I am primarily interested in exploring the nature of strategic behavior described above, and ultimately in finding out if an equilibrium in which viewers' priors are changed at the interim stage exists.
 I show that such an equilibrium exists although it is not unique.
-Without any restriction on viewers' beliefs, there is another equilibrium in which viewers' beliefs about either program are unchanged regardless of the tune-in decisions of the stations.
+Without any restrictions on viewers' beliefs, there is another equilibrium in which viewers' beliefs about either program are unchanged.
+Tune-ins exist in all equilibria regardless of the value of the sampling cost.
+This is in contrast with the finding in a monopoly setting where, for low values of the sampling cost, there exists a PBE in which the TV station never airs a tune-in (Çelik (2008b)).

 Signaling has traditionally been investigated within the context of vertically differentiated products.
-When consumers are uninformed about the actual quality of an experience good, it has been shown that a high-quality seller can credibly signal this information by setting a high price or by spending a non-trivial amount of money on uninformative advertising.
+When consumers are uninformed about the actual quality of an experience good, a high-quality seller can credibly signal this information by setting a high price or by spending a non-trivial amount of money on (uninformative) advertising.
 My findings suggest that signaling is also possible in horizontally differentiated markets.
-Signaling occurs whether a station chooses to or not to air a tune-in.
+Signaling occurs regardless of whether a station chooses to or not to air a tune-in.
 In the former case, only information about the other program is signalled.
 In the latter, information about both programs is signalled.
-However, a fully separating equilibrium is not possible in the current setting; viewers cannot locate the programs with certainty.
+However, a fully separating equilibrium can not be achieved in the current setting; viewers cannot locate the programs with certainty.